Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Evaluation Protocols

 To understand the impact of detoxification, we evaluate the quality of LM along two fronts: \textit{perplexity} and \textit{utility}. \emph{Perplexity}~(PPL) is evaluated on a held-out validation set of pre-training corpus~\footnote{We also evaluate PPL on the filtered nontoxic portions of the validation set in Appendix \S\ref{app:ppl}.
 We observe the same trends of PPL increase as the full held-out validation set.}, which measures both the \emph{fluency} and \emph{coverage} of output language.
 The \emph{utility} is estimated by the performance on downstream tasks.
 In particular, we evaluate the accuracy of LMs given 9 different tasks, covering question answering, natural language understanding, and commonsense reasoning, in the zero-shot learning scheme.
 We base the downstream tasks evaluation on \citet{eval-harness}.
 We present the LM quality evaluation of 5 pre-trained LMs in Table~\ref{tab:standard}.
 More details about each downstream task and the accuracy for each task can be found in Appendix \S\ref{app:eval}.

 We note some recent work \citep{xu2021detoxifying,welbl2021challenges} demonstrates that existing detoxification techniques can amplify the social biases against minority groups.
 In this work, we mainly focus on the intrinsic quality of LM and analyze how it degrades after detoxification.
-We leave the bias study as an future study direction.
+We leave the bias discussion in \S \ref{app:bias}.

-In the following sections, we use above evaluation protocols to explore the limits of domain-adaptive training for detoxification from three dimensions: training corpus, model sizes, and parameter efficiency.
+In the following sections, we use above evaluation protocols to explore the limits of domain-adaptive training for detoxification on three dimensions: training corpus, model sizes, and parameter efficiency.